techidaily/site-win11-tips/source/_posts/how-to-reactivate-a-nonfunctional-nvidia-cp-on-windows-11.md

 ## 8\.
 Reinstall the NVIDIA Control Panel

  The NVIDIA Control Panel is a UWP app you can uninstall, download, and reinstall.
 If none of the other fixes in this guide work for you, that app might have corrupted or missing files.
-To do so, remove the NVIDIA Control Panel in Settings, as outlined in our guide for[how to uninstall apps on Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
+To do so, remove the NVIDIA Control Panel in Settings, as outlined in our guide for [how to uninstall apps on Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .

 ![The Uninstall app option in Settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/the-uninstall-option-in-apps-features.jpg)

  When you’ve uninstalled NVIDIA Control Panel, restart your PC.
-Then click**Get in Store** app on the[NVIDIA Control Panel](https://apps.microsoft.com/store/detail/nvidia-control-panel/9NF8H0H7WMLT) [Microsoft Store page](https://apps.microsoft.com/store/detail/nvidia-control-panel/9NF8H0H7WMLT) .
+Then click**Get in Store** app on the [NVIDIA Control Panel](https://apps.microsoft.com/store/detail/nvidia-control-panel/9NF8H0H7WMLT) [Microsoft Store page](https://apps.microsoft.com/store/detail/nvidia-control-panel/9NF8H0H7WMLT) .
 Select**Open Microsoft Store** , and click**Get** to reinstall the app.

 ## Tweak Graphics Settings in the NVIDIA Control Panel Again

  Those potential solutions will usually fix the NVIDIA Control Panel not opening in Windows.
 However, there are many potential causes for the NVIDIA Control Panel not opening; and it is not guaranteed those resolutions will resolve that issue in all scenarios.
-If you need any more resolutions for fixing that app not starting, consider submitting a help ticket on the[NVIDIA support page](https://www.nvidia.com/en-us/support/consumer/) .
+If you need any more resolutions for fixing that app not starting, consider submitting a help ticket on the [NVIDIA support page](https://www.nvidia.com/en-us/support/consumer/) .

 <ins class="adsbygoogle"
      style="display:block"